-Written Word Media has conducted research that is, let’s say, quiet sobering, because they found out that authors who earn 60K or more per year from their books, from their writing, they have at least 20 books.
+Written Word Media has conducted research that is, let’s say, quite sobering because they found out that authors who earn 60K or more per year from their books, from their story writing, they have at least 20 books.
 How do you feel about that number?
 For me, I feel overwhelmed because I think there’s no way I can write 10 or 20 books or more.

 And it’s quite a number that’s really overwhelming.
 But how did they do it?
 I want to clarify one thing.
 Those authors have been in the industry for at least a decade, so to write 20 books is really takes: time.
 It doesn’t mean that you cannot earn money from your books before that, before being in the industry for five or 10 years, no.